ozgurgulerx/aks-workshop/labs/03Deploy-first-app.md

 Confirm the node count increase...
 ![Alt text](../media/07.png)

+We will use the *"03azure-vote.yaml"* manifest file in this lab.
+Either download it from under ./code under the github or copy the file contents into a new file locally with the editor of your choice.

 ## Anatomy of a kubernetes manifest file
 Kubernetes manifest files are essential for defining the desired state of objects deployed within a Kubernetes cluster.
 These files, typically written in YAML or JSON format, outline various Kubernetes resources, such as pods, deployments, and services.
 Each manifest file comprises several key sections, each serving a specific purpose in describing the resource configuration.
 The main sections of a Kubernetes manifest file include apiVersion, kind, metadata, and spec.